Cayetano97/hashTools/README.md

 # Hash Checker

-This small Python script utilizes the Tkinter library to create a simple graphical interface that allows you to check whether a provided SHA-256 hash matches the content of a selected file.
+This compact Python script, powered by the Tkinter library, provides a simple graphical interface to verify whether a provided hash (MD5, SHA-1, SHA-256, SHA-384, or SHA-512) matches the content of a selected file.

 ## Requirements

-- Installed Python 3.x
+- Python 3.x installed on your system.

 ## Usage

-1. **Download the Executable:**
+1. **Download and Run the Executable:**

-   - Download the executable file (`hashChecker.exe`) from the desired location.

-2. **Run the Executable:**

-   - Double-click the executable file to launch the application.
+   - Obtain the executable file (`hashChecker.exe`) from your desired location and double-click to launch the application.

-3. **Interact with the Graphical Interface:**
+2. **Interact with the Graphical Interface:**

-   - The graphical interface should appear, allowing you to enter the hash and select the file just like in the script version.
+   - The graphical interface opens with a dropdown menu allowing you to select the hash function.
+Enter the hash and select the file.

-or

-1. Run the `hashChecker.py` script.
+   - Alternatively, you can run the `hashChecker.py` script
-2. Enter the hash you want to check in the input field.
-3. Click the "Select File to check hash" button to choose the file you want to verify.
-4. The script will calculate the SHA-256 hash of the selected file and compare it with the provided hash.
-5. A message will be displayed indicating whether the hashes match or not.

 ## Warning

-Be cautious when handling files and providing hashes.
-Make sure to fully understand the purpose and implications before using this script.
+Exercise caution when handling files and providing hashes.
+Ensure a full understanding of the script's purpose and implications before use.

 ## Verifying Hash using PowerShell (Windows)